 Another factor for you to consider seriously a website redesign is when you have rebranded your business, perhaps with a change in overall identity, brand values, value proposition, mission statement and logo, for instance.
 Sometimes, it can be the case that your company is growing rapidly and has evolved into another stage, and you need to add on more products, services or functionality, or even more content.
 It can also be that there are mergers or acquisitions, a change in leadership or even be a change in your overall business direction, in which case your website should reflect your business and brand’s overall vision and mission.

-The message that you are conveying to your target audience offline should gel with the message on your website too.
+The message that you are conveying to your target audience offline should gel with the message on your site too.
 Overall, your brand should just convey one message and reflect the same look and feel across the board, and will allow you to attract the correct group of target audience.

-Also, your website might not be structured properly to help reach your marketing objectives and general targeted leads.
+Also, your site might not be structured properly to help reach your marketing objectives and general targeted leads.
 This is definitely a factor to take into account when looking into whether to revamp your website.
 Brainstorm among your team and check whether your website is contributing to your overall business objectives and if it is not, it is compulsory to do a web redesign.

 (9) You Have a New Set or Additional Set(s) of Target Audience